WallarooLabs/blog.wallaroolabs.com/content/post/connectors-2.md

 +++
-  title= "Using Wallaroo with Postgres" date = 2018-11-27T12:00:35+00:00 draft = false author = "erikn" description = ""
-  tags = [
+  title= "Using Wallaroo with PostgreSQL" date = 2018-11-27T12:00:35+00:00 draft = false author = "erikn" description = "Connectors make working with external systems easy.
+In this post we show how to use Wallaroo and PostgreSQL together." tags = [
-    "connectors",
+    "python",
     "example"
   ]
   categories = [